Toseef-Github/TeamBravo_MERN/QA-Cinema/qa-cinema/README.md

 // npm i -g nodemon (This is so we can create a script in the package.json file to run as nodemon and not require us to restart the app when making changes) by running: npm run dev
 // npm i jsonwebtoken
 // npm i mongoose cors
+// npm i -g yarn
+//yarn add bootstrap react-bootstrap
+// to use bootstrap you'll need to go to the file you're using it in and import the following:
+// import Button from 'react-bootstrap/Button' (example of importing - a button in this case)
+//import 'bootstrap/dist/css/bootstrap.min.css'
+//yarn start to start the application

 # Getting Started with Create React App